jpodwys/cache-service/README.md

 ## readOnly

 Whether a cache should not be written to.
 Useful if you're sharing a redis cache with another team and your contract with them is that you will not alter their data.

 * type: boolean
 * default: false

-## postApi (Currently not implemented)

-Only for use with [superagent-cache](https://github.com/jpodwys/superagent-cache).
-Whether this cache should be evaluated only in the event of an API failure.
-This is useful when you want to have an extremely long-term cache to serve data when an API is down.
-Currently, only the first cache module with postApi set to true will be used.

-* type: boolean
-* default: false